FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLProcessImages.md

 # Preparing Images
-Before a *Neural Network Model* can be trained we need a lot of prepared images of the objects that you want to detect.
+Before a *Neural Network Model* can be trained we need a lot of prepared images of the objects that we want to detect.
 Preparing images involves:
 - **Annotating**, which involves drawing bounding boxes around objects of interest.
-- **Preprocessing**.
+- **Preprocessing**, where the images get oriented and resized.
-- **Augmenting**, which increases the number of image samples.
+- **Augmenting**, which increases the number and variablity of image samples.
 - **Versioning**, so as you can keep multiple versioned copies of your prepared image datasets.

 Finally, the images must be exported in preparation for training the neural network model.